We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 7. Drink responsibly.

 Fire and alcohol don’t mix.
 Not only is alcohol flammable, but overindulgence in alcohol impairs coordination, judgment, and reflexes, which could result in injuries to anyone gathered around the perimeter of a fire.
-If you or your guests are going to drink close to a fire pit, do so in moderation.
+If you or your guests are going to drink close to a fire pit, do so in moderation, or perhaps choose to use a smokeless fire pit.
 Keep everybody a safe distance from the flames, and be ready to douse the fire at a moment’s notice.

 8. Always heed no-burn alerts.

-When high emissions and weather conditions combine to increase fine particulate pollution to an unhealthy level, some municipalities issue no-burn alerts to protect air quality, or reduce the risk of out-of-control fires.
-Noncompliance with a no-burn order not only puts your community’s health at risk, but could also result in fines.
+When high emissions and weather conditions combine to increase fine particulate pollution to an unhealthy level, some municipalities issue no-burn alerts to protect air quality or to reduce the risk of out-of-control fires.
+Noncompliance with a no-burn order not only puts your community’s health at risk, but it could also result in fines.

 9. Make sure there’s plenty of clearance overhead.